Merging sequential e-values via martingales: E-processes and anytime validity

-\begin{theorem} For a sequence of functions $F= (F_k)_{k=1,\dots,K}$, the following are equivalent: \begin{enumerate} \item[(i)] $F$ is a test martingale (with $c=1$); \item[(ii)] $F(\mathbf E)$ is a martingale for any vector $\mathbf E$ of precise and sequential e-values; \item[(iii)] $F$ is anytime valid and precise; i.e., it satisfies (a) and (b). \end{enumerate}
+\begin{theorem} For a sequence of functions $F=(F_k)_{k=0,\dots,K}$, $F_k:[0,\infty)^K\to[0,\infty)$, the following are equivalent: \begin{enumerate} \item[(i)] $F$ is a game martingale with initial value $1$; \item[(ii)] $F(\mathbf{E})$ is a martingale with initial value $1$ for any vector $\mathbf{E}$ of precise and sequential e-variables; \item[(iii)] $F$ is adapted, anytime valid, and precise, i.e., satisfies (a)--(c). \end{enumerate} \end{theorem}